erlang/otp/HOWTO/SBOM.md

       ]
   ```

-The `status` corresponds to the possible status from the [OpenVex specification](https://github.com/openvex/spec/blob/main/OPENVEX-SPEC.md).
+The `status` corresponds to the possible status from the [OpenVEX specification](https://github.com/openvex/spec/blob/main/OPENVEX-SPEC.md).
 In case of `not_affected`, a reason must be provided (similar to the [specification](https://github.com/openvex/spec/blob/main/OPENVEX-SPEC.md)).
 **The `make/openvex.table` is considered to be an append-only structure, where one should not do modifications to existing data nor removal**.
 Changes should be done via `.github/scripts/otp-compliance.es` applied on the `openvex.table`.
 The main reason is to use